 Ask about services offered for children at the bank you are considering.
 Some banks give piggy banks to children to start collecting their coins and provide free coin counters in the lobby.
 Other banks allow children to go behind the counter and see the safe.
 The extra services are very valuable teaching tools.

 Don't forget to look at the interest rates on the account.
 It will be much easier to explain the power of compounding if the account is earning interest.
-Also, two banks may have very different interest rate structures.
+Also, two banks may have very different interest rates structures.